iobaidat/DDoShield-IoT/README.md

 **Tips**

-* You can queue multiple attacks back-to-back by entering several lines in the C&C console.
 * To exit the C&C: type `quit` or `exit`.
 * If no bots show up in `botcount`, make sure the Dev containers were created and attached to the ns-3 network (`ddosim -d <N> create` then `ddosim -d <N> ns3`).